Margandalf/english-for-designers/case-study_TdA.md

 Third year of Tour de App, final of the competition takes place in Brno, highschoolers This year, the project was a web app for a fictional client.
 The students then work together to complete the assignment.
 They set up a meeting and ask the client how they envision the web app should look.

+WIP
 ## My role
 in this project was to work with the client’s brand manual.
 But there was one issue.
-I had overlooked a minor detail when creating the brand’s visual style manual the first time, and it became a lesson I won’t forget:
 The devil is in the details, and even the smallest oversight can make a big impact on any project.

-WIP
 ### Graphic designers Versus Developers
 Knowing designers and developers sometimes come to conflict about what is doable or what look better, I want to share this story.
 Let's be good to our developer.
 The work they do is stressing and tiring.
 I forgot that developers will be working with it
 When you have a developer, they work with different elements then graphic designers.
 So Lalezar as a font was definitely